genesis-community/blacksmith-genesis-kit/MANUAL.md

     where Blacksmith will deploy service VMs.

+- `stackit` (IaaS) - Deploy the on-demand services to a STACKIT OpenStack-compatible cloud.
+You will need to provide all of the information Blacksmith needs to contact the STACKIT API for VM orchestration purposes.

+  Activating this feature also activates the following parameters:

+  - `stackit_auth_url` - The URL of the STACKIT authentication endpoint

+  - `stackit_username` - The username to authenticate with STACKIT

+  - `stackit_password` - The password to authenticate with STACKIT

+  - `stackit_domain` - The STACKIT domain name

+  - `stackit_project` - The STACKIT project name

+  - `stackit_region` - The STACKIT region to deploy to

+  - `stackit_ssh_key` - The SSH key name to use for VM authentication

+  - `stackit_default_security_groups` - A YAML list of security group names to apply to all VMs by default

+  Note: STACKIT has a 1:1 correspondence of networks to subnets rather than a single overarching network.
+This should be considered when designing your cloud-config for STACKIT deployments.

 - `external-bosh` (IaaS substitute) - Deploy the on-demand services to an existing bosh director.
 You will need to provide all of the information Blacksmith needs to contact bosh director for deployments orchestration